Addy0007/HKL-Sons/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+**Please ensure:**
+- Code follows existing style guidelines
+- All tests pass
+- No sensitive data is committed
+- Environment variables are documented

 ---

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).

+---

+## ⚠️ Disclaimer

+This is a learning/portfolio project.
+For production use:
+- Implement additional security measures
+- Conduct security audits
+- Use proper secret management
+- Follow OWASP security guidelines
+- Ensure compliance with data protection regulations (GDPR, etc.)

 ---